petterfreak/yeapp_documentation/examples.md

   - __app/themes__
     contains the theme files and variables
   - __app/helpers__
-    contains the theme css helpers
+    contains the css helpers of the template
   - __bootstrap/__
     contains the LESS source files for Bootstrap
   - __main.less__